 - Hodgkin’s lymphoma

 - Cardiac defects

 - Parkinson’s disease

 If you lived, worked, or were in utero at Camp Lejeune sometime between 1953 through 1987 for a period of at least 30 cumulative days, and have one or more of the diseases listed above, or believe you lost a loved one due to wrongful death, don’t delay in contacting us to claim your FREE case evaluation.

 Camp Lejeune Justice Act of 2022

-The U.S. Senate is expected to soon pass legislation that delivers more comprehensive health care and benefits to veterans affected by all toxic exposure during their service.
+On August 10, 2022, the PACT Act was passed.
+This new legislation delivers more comprehensive health care and benefits to veterans affected by all toxic exposure during their service.
 Part of that legislation includes the Camp Lejeune Justice Act.

 Per the Camp Lejeune Justice Act:

 “An individual, including a veteran (as defined in section 101 of title 38, United States Code), or the legal representative of such an individual, who resided, worked, or was otherwise exposed (including in utero exposure) for not less than 30 days during the period beginning on August 1, 1953, and ending on December 31, 1987, to water at Camp Lejeune, North Carolina, that was supplied by, or on behalf of, the United States may bring an action in the United States District Court for the Eastern District of North Carolina to obtain appropriate relief for harm that was caused by exposure to the water at Camp Lejeune.”

 More specifically, the PACT Act means that individuals who were exposed to the toxic water would be allowed to file lawsuits to recover damages as well as streamlining disability claims and additional benefits with the Veterans Administration.